znsio/specmatic-documentation/documentation/language.md

 ...would match both {"numbers": [1, 2, 3]} and {"numbers": [1, null, 3, 4, null, null]}

-### Dictionary

-We can represent json objects whose keys and values are not known in advance, but their patterns are known.

-For example, if we know that that the keys are strings but the values are numbers, we can say:

-    Given type Ids (string: number)

 ### Pattern in string

 We can explicitly describe types in strings.
 If for example we know that the value is a number, but it will be inside a string: